tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 Omitting information about max/min values or other illegal values is common in docs.
 Developers often don't realize all the "creative" ways users might use the APIs.
 The quality assurance team (QA) is probably your best resource for identifying the values that aren't allowed, because it's QA's job to try to break the developer's code.

 {: .tip}
-When you test an API, try running a resource URL without the required parameters, or with the wrong parameters.
+When you test an API, try running a endpoint without the required parameters, or with the wrong parameters.
 See what kind of error response comes back.
 Include that response in your [status and error codes section](docapis_doc_status_codes.html).
 I get deeper with the importance of testing in [Testing your docs](testingdocs.html).

 ## Order of query string parameter doesn't matter

-Query string parameters appear after a question mark (`?`) in the resource URL.
+Query string parameters appear after a question mark (`?`) in the endpoint.
 The question mark followed by the parameters and their values is referred to as the "query string."
 In the query string,  each parameter is listed one right after the other with an ampersand (`&`) separating them.
 The order of the query string parameters does not matter.

 For example: